the Southern Oregon Coast’s Pacific Reef Hotel

 The Pacific Reef Hotel is a great home base for experiencing the Southern Oregon Coast.
 Directly at the property is beach access, which is perfect when you’re talking about family travel and what makes a hotel attractive.
 We loved being able to stroll off our patio and down to the waves.

 The beach here, and around there in Gold Beach, was a great combination of soft sand, medium sized rocks and driftwood.
 It’s an ideal playing and walking beach, but not great for beach combing if you’re looking for shells.
 There is a fair amount of wind, so it’s also an ideal beach for flying kites.
+If you’re a dog-parent, check out this awesome article about dog-friendly Oregon Coast fun!

 Not too far to the north is the Cape Blanco Lighthouse (which we didn’t visit on this trip) and then a bit further north are the Coquille River and Cape Arago Lighthouses.
 These three are all an easy day trip to the north.
 You can tour the Cape Blanco and Coquille River Lighthouses, but can only hike and appreciate the Cape Arago Light from afar.